AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/store-settings-example.md

 **To change locale and static file optimization settings**:

 1. Log in to the integration environment Admin.
-You can access this URL through the [Cloud Console](../project/overview.md).
+You can access this URL through the [[!DNL Cloud Console]](../project/overview.md).
 1. Navigate to **Stores** > Settings > **Configuration** > General > **General**.
 1. In the page navigation, expand **Locale Options**.
 1. From the **Locale** list, change the locale.
 You can change it back later.